Uberi/University-Notes/ECON101/ECON101.md

 If by producing 1 million more pizzas (moving 1 unit right), we produce 5 million fewer colas (moving 5 units down), the cost of those pizzas is 5 colas each.
 Likewise, by moving 5 units down, we produce 1 million fewer pizzas, the cost of one cola is 1/5 pizzas.

 This cost is not necessarily fixed, and depends on the current state of the economy.
-The **slope** of the frontier the cost.
-For example, if the graph is quadratic, the cost of pizzzas increases linearly as more are produced.
+The **slope** of the frontier determines the cost.
+For example, if the graph is quadratic, the cost of pizzas increases linearly as more are produced.

 ### Graph Shape